Measurement of enzyme reaction rates

 Dialyse the enzyme solution against the reaction buffer solution if in doubt - this will ensure constant pH & salt concentration when the enzyme solution, in the smallest volume you can manage, is added to the reaction mixture.

-Urease catalysed hydrolysis
+Urease catalysed hydrolysis of Urea

 (Time Scale in seconds)